 The Public Safety Department will keep and maintain an easily understood daily crime log, recording all crimes reported to Minneapolis College's Public Safety Department.
 The crime log will include information such as the nature, date, time, and general location of each crime and the disposition of the complaint if known.
-The daily log will include reported crimes that occurred on campus, at facilities owned or leased by Minneapolis College that are frequently used by students, and/or recognized student organizations, and the immediately adjacent surrounding public area, including Loring Park.
+The daily log will include reported crimes that occurred on campus, at facilities owned or leased by Minneapolis College, and/or recognized student organizations, and the immediately adjacent surrounding public area, including Loring Park.

 All entries shall, except where disclosure of such information is prohibited by law or such disclosure would jeopardize the confidentiality of the victim, be open to public inspection during normal business hours.
 Any portion of the log older than sixty (60) days must be available within two (2) business days of the initial request being made to the Public Safety Department.
-If new information regarding a log entry made within the last 60 days becomes available to the Public Safety Department, the log entry will be updated accordingly to reflect the most current information available.
+If new information regarding a log entry becomes available to the Public Safety Department, the log entry will be updated accordingly to reflect the most current information available.